This article contains:

 Vagaro Forms Give You, Staff, and Customers Peace of Mind

-With the right legal advice, it’s easy to create a hold harmless liability waiver that protects your business against liability claims.
-Vagaro’s Forms feature makes it easy for you to send, receive, and file your waivers.
+Vagaro’s Forms feature makes it easy for you to file your waivers.
+We even included a customizable COVID-19 liability waiver template to help you jump start the process.
 Signed waivers will automatically be tied to customer profiles.
 That way, if you’re missing a required waiver, you’ll both get an automated reminder, and a notification will show up on your calendar.

 Before you reopen, there’s a lot of planning to do.
 Making sure that your business is safeguarded against liability claims will help you reopen with confidence and the peace of mind you’ll need to build a business that’s stronger than ever before.
 Vagaro Forms help you reopen on the right foot, with liability waivers that are easy to send, receive, and keep on file without the added stress.